skillrepos/ai-3in1/labs.md

 <br><br>

-5. We also have a small tool that can call the MCP *discover* method to find the list of tools from our server.
-This is just for demo purposes.
-You can take a look at the code either by clicking on [**tools/discover_tools.py**](./tools/discover_tools.py) or by entering the first command below in the codespace's terminal.
-The actual code here is minimal.
-It connects to our server and invokes the list_tools method.
-Run it with the second command below and you should see the list of tools like in the screenshot.
+5. We also have a small helper script that connects to the MCP server and **lists the available tools** (for demo purposes).
+  Take a look at the code in `tools/discover_tools.py`, then run it to print the server’s tool list:

 ```
 code tools/discover_tools.py